-International Hospitality Studies
+International Hospitality Studies.
 1-18 credits, max 18.
-Prerequisite(s): 1103 or concurrent enrollment, 45 credit hours completed.
-Participation in a hospitality educational experience outside of the US.
-The international aspects of the hospitality industry especially in the country or countries included in the experience.
+Prerequisite(s): 45 credit hours completed.
+Participation in a hospitality educational experience outside of the U.S. The international aspects of the hospitality industry especially in the country or countries included in the experience.
 Development of an understanding of local, regional and national customs and cultures through experiential learning.

-Hospitality Law and Ethics Prerequisite(s): 1103 or concurrent enrollment, 30 credit hours completed.
+Hospitality Law and Ethics.
+Prerequisite(s): 30 credit hours completed.
 Examination of the laws regulating the hospitality industry.
 The interrelationships between law, the hospitality industry, and the public.
 Exploration of ethics, how legal principles apply in a global environment, and fundamental principles of tort and contract law.

-Special Events Management 1-3 credits, max 6.
+Special Events Management.
+1-3 credits, max 6.
 Study of special event planning, implementation, and evaluation.
 The interaction between the staff, the customer, guests, contractors, and others necessary to implement a successful special event.
 Catering through hotels, restaurants or private companies.

-Hospitality Marketing

-Prerequisite(s): 1103 or concurrent enrollment, 30 credit hours completed.
+Hospitality Marketing.
+Prerequisite(s): 30 credit hours completed.
 Strategies for marketing and decision-making in the hospitality industry.
 Customer identification, consumer behavior, competition, and product, promotion, placement and pricing strategy.

-Hospitality Sales and Catering Prerequisite(s): 1103 or concurrent enrollment.
+Hospitality Sales and Catering.
 Fundamentals of sales and catering including the sales department, publicity and advertisement, policies, and techniques used to sell the organization in all aspects of the hospitality industry.
 Includes planning for versatility, customer responsiveness, cost, timing, and follow up for events.